-This generates vast data requirements, under which legacy systems start to strain.
+All this is creating vast data requirements, under which legacy systems are starting to strain.
 However, more advanced software is now enabling trustees to reduce reliance on burdensome spreadsheets and all but eliminate manual processes when it comes to data management and reporting.
-Dedicated trust reporting platforms can automatically source and process vast amounts of data and present it in customisable, visually compelling dashboards for faster and more effective portfolio monitoring.
+Dedicated trust platforms can automatically source and process vast amounts of data and present it in customisable, visually compelling dashboards for faster and more effective portfolio monitoring.

 But what are the underlying data challenges fuelling this technological shift?

 A key driver of trustees getting to grips with data management is the need to have ready access to up-to-date portfolio performance data for effective investment monitoring.
 Most trustees review investment performance quarterly, but with volatile markets and an uncertain economic outlook clients will be asking for ad hoc updates, meaning trustees need to have up-to-date information at all times.
 They can no longer afford to wait up to 8 weeks after quarter end for static reports from consultants.

 Once trustees have drafted investment policy statements (IPS), assessed client tolerance to risk and created target asset allocations, it also falls to them to monitor the data needed to stay within any agreed limits and investment scope.

-If trustees receive portfolio data that is refreshed daily, this can feed an alerts system that ensures they are able to quickly identify and rectify any breached IPS limits, in addition to performing any portfolio rebalancing where necessary.
-Such an agile view can also enable trustees to better manage cash and liquidity in line with client preferences.
+If trustees receive portfolio data that is refreshed daily, this can feed an alerts system that ensures they are able to quickly identify and rectify any breached IPS limits with investment managers.
+Such an agile view enables trustees to demonstrate outstanding fiduciary duty.

 Recognising the importance of data and robust risk analysis to developing risk capabilities, trustees are increasingly turning to software that enables them to monitor investment risk and exposures, in addition to measuring potential liquidity risk that could emerge under various economic scenarios.